Category Archives: Uncategorized

 Alkaline And Acidic Food List

 Here is a comprehensive list of alkaline and acidic foods.
-This list ranks the foods from the most alkalising to the most acid forming, as some foods within the category will be more acidic or alkaline and some less acidic or alkaline.
+This list ranks the foods from the most alkalising to the most acid forming.
+But you’ll notice that even within the category some foods are ranked as more or less acidic or alkaline.

 It’s also worth remembering that chemicals fall into the acidic group so foods that have been grown commercially and have pesticide residue on them may not be as alkaline as you would expect.

-Try and concentrate your choices from the high alkaline and low acidic columns to get the balance closer to optimum.
+Concentrate your food choices to those in the high alkaline and low acidic columns to get the balance closer to optimum.

 I’m sure you noticed the acidic list contains lots of very healthy foods, like pomegranates, acai berry, most of the nuts, or raspberries which we know are extremely high in antioxidants.
 This is NOT a problem.
 You need to eat SOME acid forming foods.

-But given that the acid-forming foods need to make up a smaller quantity of the total, it is much smarter to select acidic foods like raspberries or pomegranate or nuts that are also going to give you loads of beneficial nutrients to form the acidifying portion of your diet instead of junk foods.
+But given that the acid-forming foods need to make up a smaller quantity of the total, it is much smarter to select acidic foods like raspberries or pomegranate or nuts that are also going to give you loads of beneficial nutrients to form the acidifying portion of your diet instead of meat, dairy, grains or junk foods.

 The healthy foods on the list of acidifying foods, like fruits, vegetables and foods rich in omega-3, are the ones you should choose when you’re selecting the acid forming foods you will eat, rather than the unhealthy ones like fried foods or sugar.